Climate finance hits hurdle in greening meat and dairy | DW | 05.10.2020

-As financiers start to divest from meat and dairy, can companies that live off their ethical credentials take money from investors profiting from polluting industries?
+As financiers start to divest from meat and dairy, can companies that thrive due to their ethical credentials take money from investors profiting from polluting industries?

 When private equity giant Blackstone invested in alternative milk maker Oatly this summer, furious customers pledged to boycott the dairy-free drink.